Camouflage (novel): Plot

 Jack and Russ move their team to Apia, Samoa.
 The artifact proves difficult to move, as it is possibly three times as dense as plutonium, but they bring it to the beach and build a wall around it.
-Dr. Franklin Nesbitt, Chief of NASA Advanced Planning, comes to them with a proposal: To share much of the enormous cost of the project, he wants to add a team of researchers to the Poseidon Project, for what he seeks: "Half our team are exobiologists.
-It's not so much a 'what'... as a 'who'."
-The new team includes Jan Dagmar, an exobiologist, who quickly befriends Russ.
+Dr. Franklin Nesbitt, Chief of NASA Advanced Planning, comes to them with a proposal: To share much of the enormous cost of the project, he wants to add a team of researchers to the Poseidon Project, for what he seeks: His team, half of whom are exobiologists, want to learn about the creature they suspect is alien.
+The new team includes Jan Dagmar, one of the exobiologists, who quickly befriends Russ.
+In 2020, the team attempts many ways to make an impression on the artifact; when they try to communicate with it, they get a surprising momentary result.

 In 1935, the changeling attends the University of Massachusetts to study oceanography, then the Woods Hole Oceanographic Institution; it senses that something important to it will be found in marine science.
 Its studies are interrupted by World War II.
 In 1941, it takes part in the Bataan Death March, during which "Jimmy" sees horrific incidents which humanize the changeling; it learns friendship and pity.
-The changeling escapes Bataan and spends years swimming back to America as a shark; meanwhile, the chameleon enjoys war atrocities and becomes assistant to Josef Mengele at Birkenau.
+The changeling escapes Bataan and spends years swimming back to America as a shark; meanwhile, the chameleon enjoys war atrocities and becomes assistant to Josef Mengele at the Auschwitz concentration camp.

-In 2020, the team attempts many ways to make an impression on the artifact; when they try to communicate with it, they get a surprising momentary result.

 In 1948, the changeling comes to shore in California.
 It attends college at Berkeley to study literature and anthropology.
 When it learns of Project Sign, it begins to wonder whether there are other extraterrestrials on Earth.
 The chameleon also hunts for other aliens, so that he may enjoy fighting and killing them.

 In 2021, Jan Dagmar begins to send a complex message to the artifact, by beaming at it in every frequency from microwave to X ray, and by tapping it mechanically.
-The team plunges the artifact into different atmospheres – specifically, those of the planets and moons of our Solar System – in case the object might recognize one of them as "home-like" and respond.
+The team plunges the artifact into different atmospheres – specifically, those of the planets and moons of the Solar System – in case the object might recognize one of them as "home-like" and respond.

 For many years, the changeling earns further doctorates in astronomy, astrophysics, marine biology and biotechnology.
 It attends Massachusetts Institute of Technology to study computers.
 It works on the SETI project, then leaves academia for several years to work in the circus, get married, and otherwise learn more about humanity.
 After re-creating itself as a woman many times, it finds that it prefers to be one, though for a long time it establishes an identity as Professor Jimmy Coleridge at the University of Hawaii.
-It occasionally shows a human playfulness: turning into a shark, for example, and then swimming up to the local campus's marine cameras and dissemblingly doing something "unsharklike."
+It occasionally exhibits a human playfulness: turning into a shark, for example, and then swimming up to the local campus's marine cameras and dissemblingly doing something "unsharklike."